savob/savobajic.ca/content/projects/personal/buschecker.md

-My first step was to see how services got their information from the TTC (Toronto Transit Company), which after some basic searching turned out to be through a partner site called NextBus (they have since been rebranded as [UMO](https://test.retro.umoiq.com/?a=ttc)).
+My first step was to see how services got their information from the TTC (Toronto Transit Company), which after some basic searching turned out to be through a partner site called NextBus (they have since been re-branded as [UMO](https://test.retro.umoiq.com/?a=ttc)).
 This partner ran a service that would provide information in XML format to simple command.

 The commands and interactions are described in the following [PDF](https://retro.umoiq.com/xmlFeedDocs/NextBusXMLFeed.pdf),